Enhancement attacks in biomedical machine learning: Introduction

-Machine learning is also becoming increasingly prevalent in biomedical research, including biomedical imaging.
-Previous studies of adversarial attacks in medical imaging have focused on clinical applications where a malicious party would be interested in altering the prediction outcomes for financial or other purposes.
-Most of these studies implemented evasion attacks \cite{Finlayson2018,Finlayson2019-ec}, while a smaller subset used poisoning attacks \cite{Nwadike2020-gn,Feng2021-sd}.
-An equally relevant yet understudied motivation in scientific machine learning is the feasibility of manipulating data to improve model performance falsely.
-For example, a malicious party might manipulate their data to improve model performance and thus make a paper more publishable or increase the valuation of a start-up.
-These data manipulations could waste grant money, misdirect future research directions of a given field, and potentially cause harmful public effects.
-One recent work showed that the performance of regression models using neuroimaging data could be falsely enhanced by injecting subtle associations into the data, labeled as “enhancement attacks" \cite{Rosenblatt2021-re}.
-However, this enhancement framework is unsuitable for classification problems with discrete classes.
-Given the prevalence of classification problems in biomedical machine learning, understanding the potential to improve classification results through enhancement attacks is needed.
+For example, a malicious party might manipulate their data to improve model performance, falsely claim that they can classify a specific mental health condition, and make a paper more publishable or increase the valuation of a healthcare start-up (Fig \ref{fig:summary}).
+If they manipulate the data in a subtle way, they could then publicly share this manipulated dataset, and other researchers would likely not notice that anything was wrong with the data.
+These data manipulations could waste grant money, misdirect future research directions, and potentially cause harmful public effects.
+One recent work showed that the performance of regression models using neuroimaging data could be falsely enhanced by injecting subtle associations into the data, labeled as ``enhancement attacks" \cite{Rosenblatt2023-re}.
+However, this enhancement framework relies on manually adding patterns to the data that are correlated with the prediction outcome of interest.
+Thus, the previous framework only works for regression problems and cannot generalize to other settings, such as classification.
+Given the prevalence of classification problems in biomedical machine learning, developing a general framework for enhancement is novel and important for understanding the feasibility of data manipulations in machine learning.

-In this work, we first extend the enhancement attack framework to classification models \hyperref[section:goal1]{(GOAL \#1) }.
-Then, we present two other ways in which data can be enhanced with only subtle manipulations: falsely demonstrating that a particular method (e.g., type of machine learning model) outperforms another \hyperref[section:goal2]{(GOAL \#2)} and falsely improving cross-dataset predictions \hyperref[section:goal3]{(GOAL \#3)}.
-Finally, we discuss the implications of enhancement in biomedical machine learning.
+In this work, we first extend the enhancement attack to classification models with a gradient-based enhancement framework \hyperref[section:goal1]{(GOAL \#1) }.
+Then, we present an additional way in which data can be enhanced with only subtle manipulations: falsely demonstrating that a particular method (e.g., a type of machine learning model) outperforms another \hyperref[section:goal2]{(GOAL \#2)}.
+We found that both methods were successful in falsely improving classification accuracy with only minimal changes to the dataset.
+Finally, given the vulnerability of biomedical datasets to enhancement attacks, we discuss the implications and potential solutions.